On September 24, 2020, the Zillow Q3 2020 Home Price Expectations Survey results were released. This survey is done on a quarterly basis.

 As one can see from the above chart, the average expectation is that the residential real estate market, as depicted by the U.S. Zillow Home Value Index, will continually climb.

-The detail of the Q3 2019 Home Price Expectations Survey is interesting.
-Of the 100+ survey respondents, only five (of the displayed responses) forecasts a cumulative price decrease through 2023, and only one of those forecasts is for a double-digit percentage decline.
-The largest decline is seen as a 11.05% cumulative price decrease through 2023.
+The detail of the Q3 2020 Home Price Expectations Survey is interesting.
+Of the 104 survey respondents, only one (of the displayed responses) forecasts a cumulative price decrease through 2024, and that forecast is seen as a 18.80% cumulative price decrease through 2024.

 For a variety of reasons, I continue to believe that even the most “bearish” of these forecasts (as seen in the above-referenced forecast) will prove far too optimistic in hindsight.
 From a longer-term historical perspective, such a decline is very mild in light of the wild excesses that occurred over the “bubble” years.